jjpe/jmonkeyengine/README.md

 ## JMockit
 We use JMockit for some tests.
 The jar is located in the engine/lib folder.
-It should be added to the classpath before the junit jars.
+It should be added to the java build path, on the Libraries tab, and also on the Order and Export tab, above the junit jars.
 Also, when using some JDKs (such as the openjdk) you need to add -javaagent:lib/jmockit.jar to the VM arguments when running test cases.

 # Installation of tools in Eclipse
 ## PMD